 The second question asked participants to rate 19 different factors they believe may limit their growth over the next five years.
-Healthcare costs, raw materials costs, rising labor costs, and workforce availability stand out from the balance of issues.
+Raw Material costs, healthcare costs, rising labor costs, and workforce availability stand out from the balance of issues.

-The rising cost of health care remains the most significant expected impediment to growth for Kansas manufacturers over the next five years.
-Healthcare expenses are expected to divert capital that could be used in more strategic investments.
+The rising cost of raw materials has become the most significant expected impediment to growth for Kansas manufacturers over the next five years.
+Increased material costs could cause product price increases and divert capital that could be used in more strategic investments.